-Lessons learned from the MMP program have highlighted the need to more wholly integrate Long Term Services and Supports into RAE programming, and COA is committed to furthering that integration within the RAE work.
-Since MMP is no longer an active program, dually-eligible members are now included in general care management outreach and support protocols, which helps assimilate their needs among care management teams-while still highlighting higher-risk members for additional support.
+Lessons learned from the MMP program have highlighted, for us, the need to more wholly integrate LTSS services into RAE programming, and COA is committed to furthering that integration within our RAE work.
+Since MMP is no longer an active program, dually-eligible members are now included in our general care management outreach and support protocols, which helps assimilate their needs among our care management teams-while still highlighting higherrisk members for additional support.

 COA has built upon MMP provider surveys and outreach to identify areas for inclusion in general provider trainings and forums, and has incorporated ADA training and links to ADA resources in our provider relations efforts.
-In addition, COA's MMP experience helped identify providers who may accept Medicare but not Medicaid, and that has informed provider relations outreach, with regard to expanding the network.
+In addition, our MMP experience helped identify providers who may accept Medicare but not Medicaid, and that has informed provider relations outreach, with regard to expanding our network.
+Though this has met with mixed results, COA will continue to focus on building as inclusive a network as possible.